("crestfallen"....really? My very own Anne Shirley)

 Take my heart, it is Thine own,

-6. Take my love, my Lord, I pour
+It shall be Thy royal throne. - Take my love, my Lord, I pour

 At Thy feet its treasure store.